levimake/androidemulator_CLI/README.md

-# Create an Android Emulator From CommandLine
+# Create an Android Emulator From Command Line

 We lets you create an android emulator using commandline tools without Android Studio.
 You are expected to work with a Linux based operating system.
 We provides you two modes of installation.